Get

 If you’ve been trying to find ways to add variety and interest to your cat’s diet, maybe you’ve considered adding vegetables to their diet.
 Beets are a popular vegetable that many of us keep in our pantries.
-But is this bright and nutritious vegetable something that you should be feeding to your cat, or is it best avoided?
+But can cats eat beets?
+Is this bright and nutritious vegetable something that you should be feeding to your kitty, or is it best avoided?

 The brief answer is that cats can eat beets, but these shouldn’t form a large part of their diet or be used to add vitamins and minerals that your cat should already be getting from their meat-based diet.